-DON’T MISS OUT: When you’re done visiting the mosque don’t forget about the tea house.
+DON’T MISS OUT: we loved taking a break at the tea house.
 Indeed, the mint tea and the pastries are to die for… not literally but almost.

 On that fresh and minty note, we want to say a big thank you for reading this blog post.
 Also, we hope that this guide of the best photo spots in Paris will help you out finding interesting things to photograph for your own blog, Instagram or not.
 So far, Paris shares spot #1 for the best European city to visit with Seville (read the blog post here).

 We always write about our own experiences and adventures.
 Therefore, we rely on your comments and feedback to make this blog even more interesting for you, and for us!